-- Distinguished Teaching Award – One senior awardee from amongst the pool of Associate and Full Professors (Tenured), Associate Professors (Educator Track), Associate Professors (Practice Track) and Senior Lecturers
+- Distinguished Teaching Award – One senior awardee from amongst the pool of Professors, Associate Professors and Senior Lecturers

-- Early Career Teaching Award – One junior awardee from amongst the pool of Assistant Professors (Tenure-Track), Assistant Professors (Practice Track), Lecturers and Postdoctoral Fellows
+- Early Career Teaching Award – One junior awardee from amongst the pool of Assistant Professors, Lecturers and Postdoctoral Fellows.

 Teaching Award Committee (TAC)

-The first committee to select award winners will be composed of the previous year’s awardees, one student (chosen by Student Government and/or the Dean of Faculty), a faculty member, the Chair of the Teaching Learning and Advising (TLA) Committee, the Director of the Centre for Teaching and Learning (CTL), and the Dean of Faculty who will chair the committee.
-In subsequent years, the committee will include the previous year’s awardees in addition to one student, one TLA representative who does not wish to be considered for the award in that year, one CTL representative, and the Dean of Faculty who will chair the committee.
+The Teaching Award Committee will be composed of the previous year’s awardees, one student (chosen by Student Government and/or the Dean of Faculty), one representative from the Teaching Learning and Advising (TLA) Committee, one representative from the Centre for Teaching and Learning (CTL), and the Dean of Faculty who will chair the committee.
 For continuity, the TLA and CTL representatives will be appointed for two overlapping years.

-The committee will seek one junior and one senior award winners who demonstrate excellence in one or more of the following areas:
+The Teaching Award will be given to faculty members who demonstrate excellence in one or more of the following areas:

 - Outstanding teaching within and beyond the classroom